-The Division of Social Sciences offers the B.A. degree with majors in history, human services, psychology, recreation, social studies, and sports management.
+The Division of Social Sciences offers the B.A. and B.S. degree with majors in criminal justice, history, human services, psychology, recreation and leisure services administration (with three concentrations), and social science (with one concentration).
 In addition, courses are offered in military science and statistics.